nlogallo/datascience/ds_methodology/README.md

-README
+<h1>Data Science Methodology 101</h1>

-In this folder there are the notebooks I used in the course IBM Data Science Methodology I also wrote an article on medium about Data Science Methodology:
+<p>In this folder there are the notebooks I used in the course IBM Data Science Methodology<p>

+<p>I also wrote an article on medium about Data Science Methodology!
+Check it out!</p>